williamsca/recipes/_recipes/danish.md

 ---
 layout: recipe
 title: Cheese Danish
 description: Kaitlyn rated these danishes as "the best thing we've made so far."
-They were so good that we decided not to share any with my suitemates, and though we spent multiple days making the dough, they were completely worth it.
-Top danishes with a few raspberries, blueberries or even a dollop of your favorite jam just before baking, if you like.
+They were so good that we ate two each, felt sick, and immediately decided not to share any with my suitemates.
 prep_time: 1.5 hours
 cook_time: 16-18 minutes # combined 10 + 6-8 minutes
 temperature: 425°F # starts at 425°F, reduces to 375°F